RUB-NDS/SSH-Client-Signatures-Artifacts/README.md

 4. Install required Python dependencies for the evaluation scripts and tools into the virtual environment
 5. Install SageMath 10.3 as a Python library
 6. Build the key_scraper and nonce_sampler tools using `go build`
-7. Set up Docker containers for the Elasticsearch infrastructure
+7. Set up Docker containers for the Elasticsearch and MongoDB infrastructure
 8. Copy the auto-generated Elasticsearch CA certificate to the host (`code/key_scraper/ca.crt`)

 > [!IMPORTANT]